KristinaMoran/RealTimeBusTracking/readme.md

 # RealTimeBusTracking

-The Real Time Bus Tracking shows the bus stops on the map of Boston with markers showing where both MIT and Harvard University are.
+The Real Time Bus Tracking shows the bus stop animation of the ride from MIT to Harvard with markers showing where both MIT and Harvard University are.

 ## How To Run

 Download index.html, styles.css and mapanimation.js files to the same directory on your computer.
 Load the index.html file into your browser.
-Move the map around to see the surrounding bus stops in the area, including those between MIT and Harvard -Tested on Chrome Version 101.0.4951.41
+Press the 'Bus Map between MIT and Harvard' button to see the marker for MIT move along the bus route to Harvard -Tested on Chrome Version 101.0.4951.41

 ## Roadmap